robertbiv/Crypto-Transaction-Tracker/docs/WALLET_FORMAT_COMPATIBILITY.md

 ### Summary
 ✅ **YES - StakeTaxCSV will be able to read and use the wallets.json format created by Setup.py**

 The updated system now supports **both nested and flat wallet formats**, ensuring full compatibility with StakeTaxCSV and backward compatibility with older configurations.
+Auditor maps symbols (e.g., BTC) to full Blockchair paths (e.g., bitcoin).

 ---